 Create a DIY mosaic address plaque from Mosaic Tile Arts.

 If you can find a fencing company willing to give you their discards, make garden posts for hanging lanterns or plants from posts.
 Be sure to cement these in the ground.
 Use the boards to make rustic planters, or cut them down to make picket style garden fencing.
 Make an shingle style mailbox.

 This Old House shows you how to make these garden lantern posts.

 Learn how to make The Friendly Home’s upcycled planters!

 Vinyl flooring scraps can be made into floorcloths for your porch or patio with a little paint and polyurethane, and can be as decorative or as simple as you want, custom matching your homes colors and styles.

 Addicted 2 Decorating has a great tutorial on making a floor cloth from vinyl flooring remnants.
 Seal with an exterior grade sealant to create the perfect accent to brighten up that front porch!

 As you can see, with a little bit of hunting, you can find the materials to make the exterior of your home look like a masterpiece for almost no money, and you are saving a lot of good materials from ending up in landfill.
-Win win!Image Credits: This Old House, Discover Central Florida, Remodelaholic, Cozy Cottage Cute, DIY Diva, Stone Art Blog, Mosaic Tile Arts, The Friendly Home, Addicted 2 Decorating
+Win win!Image Credits: The Friendly Home, Discover Central Florida, Remodelaholic, Cozy Cottage Cute, DIY Diva, Stone Art Blog, Mosaic Tile Arts, This Old House, Addicted 2 Decorating